Cersei Lannister: All the ways ‘Game of Thrones’ should have killed her

 In a resonant echo of Jaime’s heroic murder of Mad King Arys a generation earlier, once again the Kingslayer saves the smallfolk of King’s Landing from an insane ruler, stabbing his twin sister in the heart and fulfilling Maggie the Frog’s prophecy.
 (Jaime is a couple minutes younger than his twin.)

 Chill Auntie Dany has heard the bells and is wheeling over the capital on Drogon, calm and superior.
 She has won the battle – now begins the process to win the hearts of the people with kindness, wise leadership, and deep characterization from HBO’s writers room.
-Sure.
+Yeah, sure.

 Valonqar #3: The Three-Eyed Raven’s revenge

-Skinchanging doesn’t only have to be about getting good camera angles to view the Night King on undead Viserion.
+Skinchanging doesn’t only have to be about getting good camera angles to view the Night King on undead Viserion in the middle of a snowstorm cloud.
 Bran already warged once into his buddy Hodor a.k.a.
 Walder, which took something that normally applies only to animals to the next level.
 Why limit this extremely powerful talent to the living?

 Just as the attack on King’s Landing begins, little bro Bran wargs into undead Queensguard The Mountain.
 In the middle of a tense conversation about scorpions and Lannister troop movements between Cersei & Qyburn, Ser Robert the Strong’s bloodshot eyes roll up into his head.